-Figure 39: Blood sampling room
+Figure 43: Blood sampling room

-There is a protrusion of 6cm at the room's floor where, according to the centre's employees, an opening that serves an underground fresh water container is located.
+There is a protrusion of 6cm at the room's floor where, according to the centre's employees, an opening that serves an underground freshwater container is located.
 This does not allow circulation of wheelchair users at the rear of the room.
-Removing this is considered essential in order to allow access to wheelchair users.
+Removing this is considered essential to allow access to wheelchair users.

-Figure 40: Blood sampling chair and protrusion at the room's floor
+Figure 44: Protrusion at the room's floor

-1.1.6 Signage
+1.6 Signage

 The building does not seem to have a signing study and does not have a standardized template for its signs.
-In many case, the signs are created by the personnel in order to provide visitors with useful information.
-No tactile signage is available and no colour coding is used in any form.
+In many cases, the signs are created by the personnel to provide visitors with useful information.
+No tactile signage is available, and no colour coding is used in any form.

-Figure 41: Signs at the building's exterior
+Figure 45: Signs at the building's exterior

-Figure 42: Hand made signs at the building's interior
+Figure 46: Hand made signs at the building's interior

-Figure 43: Signs at the building's interior.
+Figure 47: Signs at the building's interior.
 Reflections makes them difficult to read